 The unit we tested was manufactured in May 2022, and you can see the label here.

 The Hisense U8H delivers incredible performance for the price, significantly outperforming any other TV in its price range like the TCL 6 Series/R655 2022 QLED, making it by far the best mid-range TV on the market in 2022.
 It has limited processing capabilities compared to the more expensive competitors, resulting in worse gradient handling and slightly higher input lag.
-Sadly, there are still some bugs and issues with it, including red ghosting in some scenes, and 4k @ 120Hz playback still doesn't work properly.
+Sadly, there are still some bugs and issues with it, including red ghosting in some scenes.

 The Hisense U8H is better than the TCL 6 Series/R655 2022 QLED.
 The Hisense has a better local dimming feature, as blacks aren't raised as much in dark scenes and there's significantly less blooming, as the local dimming feature on the Hisense dims closer to bright objects in dark scenes, whereas the TCL tends to spread the highlights out across many zones.
 The Hisense also has a faster response time, making it a better choice for gamers.

 The Hisense U8H is significantly better than the Hisense U7H.
 The U8H delivers much better picture quality, as it has a better local dimming feature with a Mini LED backlight.
 The U8H also delivers a better gaming experience, as it has a significantly faster panel with much less ghosting behind fast-moving objects.
 Finally, the U8H looks better in a bright room as it has much better reflection handling and gets much brighter in SDR, meaning it can handle more glare.